hazelcast/hazelcast-jet/site/docs/operations/docker.md

 045e-987c-1940-0001 RUNNING            2020-05-18T20:08:03.020 hello-world
 ```

-You can cancel a running job by running the following command:
+You can cancel a running job using the following command:

 ```bash
 docker run hazelcast/hazelcast-jet jet -a 172.17.0.2 cancel hello-world
 ```

-### Using local distribution
+### Using Local Distribution

 Alternatively you can use the downloaded distribution to submit a job to
-a cluster directly, from `<jet home>` run:
+a cluster directly.
+While in `<jet home>`, run the following command:

 ```bash
 bin/jet submit examples/hello-world.jar
 ```

-In some environments (e.g. on Windows or macOS) the container is not
+In some environments, e.g. on Windows or macOS, the container is not
 directly accessible via network from your host machine.
 When starting
 the container we have used the `-p 5701:5701` option to expose the
 container port 5701 on localhost.
 The command above uses that by
 default.

-On Linux it is enough to start the container with
+On Linux it is enough to start the container with the following:

 ```bash
 docker run hazelcast/hazelcast-jet